ExpressionEngine/ExpressionEngine-User-Guide/docs/templates/overview.md

 |   |   |   |   |   |-- index.html
 ```

-This allows you to use your preferred text editor to edit Templates and then FTP the changes to the server.
+This allows you to use your preferred text editor to edit Templates and then transfer the changes to the server.

 `default_site` and `second_msm_site` are the site short names if you're running [Multiple Site Manager](msm/overview.md).
 If you have just one site, `default_site` is going to be the only one you need.

-`_partials` folder will be holding your [template partials](templates/partials.md) for the site, and `_global_partials` will be holding partials that are shared through all MSM sites.
+`_partials` folder holds your [template partials](templates/partials.md) for the site, and `_global_partials` holds partials that are shared through all MSM sites.

-`_variables` folder will be holding your [template variables](templates/variable.md) for the site, and `_global_variables` will be holding variables that are shared through all MSM sites.
+`_variables` folder holds your [template variables](templates/variable.md) for the site, and `_global_variables` holds variables that are shared through all MSM sites.

 These are the naming rules that ExpressionEngine applies to these resources: